 Maria Paula Gonzalez

-Maria Paula Gonzalez has joined the team at Integrated Community (CIIC) as the new Interpretation and Translation Coordinator.
+Maria Paula joined the team at Integrated Community (CIIC) in August

 Program Support Specialist